 “A color will never look stunning if the hair isn't in optimum condition.
 Investing in hair care, treatments, and regular haircuts is as important as skin care is,” Sayers says.

-The next time you ask yourself which hair color is for you, be sure to take these six factors into consideration to ensure you avoid disappointment down the line.
+The next time you ask yourself which hair color is for you, be sure to take these seven factors into consideration to ensure you avoid disappointment down the line.
+Before you think about coloring your hair at home, click here to find out all of the reasons why DIY hair color can go south.
 You can thank us later!